-What should I do if I think my child has Special Educational Needs?
+What should I do if I think my child has Special Educational Needs or a disability?

-If you are concerned that your child has a special educational need (SEN) you can speak to your child's class teacher or any member of staff who will then follow up your concerns.
+If you are concerned that your child has a special educational need or disability (SEND) you can speak to your family GP or your child's class teacher or any member of staff who will then follow up your concerns.